Liverpool Hope University

 Fees: Full-time undergraduate courses cost £9,000 per year - the maximum tuition fee.

 Bursaries: A means-tested bursary of £500 per year is available to full-time home undergrads who have a annual family income of less than £39,333.
-There are also a number of scholarships based on excellence in academia, sport and performing arts, and one for students from partner schools and colleges.
-For more details, visit the website.
+Also available are Excellence Scholarships, which is £5,000 over the period of study, and Performance Scholarships, which amounts to £1,000.
+Check out the website for more details.